Aughnacloy, County Tyrone

-Aughnacloy, sometimes spelt Auchnacloy (Irish: Achadh na Cloiche (field of the stone)) is a village in County Tyrone, Northern Ireland.
+Aughnacloy, sometimes spelt Auchnacloy (Irish: Achadh na Cloiche, meaning 'field of the stone'), is a village in County Tyrone, Northern Ireland.
 Close to the border with County Monaghan in the Republic of Ireland, the village is about 20 km southwest of Dungannon, and 7 km southeast of Ballygawley.
 It is situated in the historic barony of Dungannon Lower and the civil parish of Carnteel.
-In the 2011 Census it had a population of 1,045.
+In the 2021 census it had a population of 1,162.

 History

 Much of the town was built in the 18th Century by Acheson Moore, the local landlord.
 Because he backed the Jacobite cause, he planted his estate in the shape of a thistle and planned out the town on the edge of it.
 Unable to rename it "Mooretown", he had to settle for naming the main street "Moore Street", and the side streets Sydney, Lettice, and Henrietta (now Ravella Road), after his three wives.
 The thistle is still visible from the air.

 Aughnacloy served as an important staging post on the road to Derry.
 However, lacking large-scale industry, it started to wane in the late 19th century.